ClusterHQ/examples/fli-ova/README.md

 ### Known Issues / Errors

-- If you issue the command `fli setup -z chq` where Docker outputes and error about `device or resource busy` related to `aufs`, try and restart docker with `systemctl restart docker` and the problem should go away.
+- If you issue the command `fli setup -z chq` and Docker outputs an error along the line of:

+> `Driver aufs failed to remove root filesytem ... aufs: unmount error after retried... device or resource busy`

+Restarting the docker daemon with `systemctl restart docker` should make the problem go away.